axemonkey/blog.clivemurray.com/src/posts/2014/clives-album-of-the-year-2002.md

 This album.

 I find it hard to even write about, since I often find it hard to listen to.
 And I find it hard to listen to purely because if I actually pay attention to it (as opposed to, say, having it in my headphones while working) then I find it drags me on an emotional roller-coaster journey that frankly wears me out.
 I know music is *supposed* to do that, that's generally *the idea*.
-But the epic trek comprised of these ten tracks demands a lot of the listener.
+But the epic trek that these ten tracks comprises demands a lot of the listener.
 Don't get me wrong, it's not challenging music - it's just… **deep**.
 I think.
 I could be wrong.

 I'll say this - go with it.
 You'll get back at least as much as you put in, though you might end up a little different by the end.